nbardy/Neural-Force-Field-Art/src/trashPanda/Readme.md

 ### Whats Here

+warning: code is written, but untested. will be getting it sll fully working slowly.

 Demos:

-- [ ] Write a small web page that will train a GPT-tiny on an iphone.
+- [x] Write a small web page that will train a GPT-tiny on an iphone.

 Models and Layers from Research